happypeter/githome/wiki.md

   - DIY concrete slab https://www.youtube.com/watch?v=Ys26t1daYjw
     - use lots of gravels, and you should keep the dirt away from the gravels https://youtu.be/SjZ95sGaD-k?t=485 I don't use cloth, but slab.

-## Plumping: incoming water/water supply
+## Plumbing: incoming water/water supply
 - prefilter
   - one day maybe I will get a after-filter https://youtu.be/QLm89HA4EFU?t=107
   - for big particals, sand, rust...these things are not just bad for human,